soniavaidya05/leakyemotions/README.md

 ## Development

-**NOTE**: We recommend you do follow these instructions in a fresh conda/virtual environment to keep packages isolated from other environments and/or Python versions.
+**NOTE**: We recommend you follow these instructions in a fresh conda/virtual environment to keep packages isolated from other environments and/or Python versions.
 Python 3.9+ is required.
 If you have conda, run
 ```
 conda create --name gem python=3.9
 conda activate gem